oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/configoverrides/_index.md

          ```
   * Look in your `DOMAIN_HOME/optconfig` directory.
     * This directory, or a subdirectory within this directory, should contain each of your custom situational configuration files.
-    * If it doesn't, then this likely indicates your Domain resource `configuration.overridesConfigMap` was not set to match your custom override configuration map name, or that your custom override configuration map does not contain your override files.
+    * If it doesn't, then this likely indicates your Domain YAML file `configuration.overridesConfigMap` was not set to match your custom override ConfigMap name, or that your custom override ConfigMap does not contain your override files.

-* If the Administration Server pod does start but fails to reach ready state or tries to restart:
+* If the Administration Server Pod does start but fails to reach ready state or tries to restart:
-  * Check for this message ` WebLogic Server failed to start due to missing or invalid situational configuration files` in the Administration Server pod's `kubectl log`
+  * Check for this message ` WebLogic Server failed to start due to missing or invalid situational configuration files` in the Administration Server Pod's `kubectl log`
     * This suggests that the Administration Server failure to start may have been caused by errors found in a configuration override file.
-      * Lines containing the String `situational` may be found in the Administration Server pod log to provide more hints.
+      * Lines containing the String `situational` may be found in the Administration Server Pod log to provide more hints.
       * For example:
         * `<Jun 20, 2019 3:48:45 AM GMT> <Warning> <Management> <BEA-141323> <The situational config file has an invalid format, it is being ignored: XMLSituationalConfigFile[/shared/domains/domain1/optconfig/jdbc/testDS-0527-jdbc-situational-config.xml] because org.xml.sax.SAXParseException; lineNumber: 8; columnNumber: 3; The element type "jdbc:jdbc-driver-params" must be terminated by the matching end-tag "</jdbc:jdbc-driver-params>".`
       * The warning message suggests a syntax error is found in the provided configuration override file for the testDS JDBC datasource.